bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 Does that mean that when there are no errors, your software works?
 Of course not, because you might be handling errors wrongly, or even worse, there are no errors, but the software is not working.

 For example, suppose you have a web shop, users can add products to their cart, but when they click the "Order Now" button nothing happens.
 No errors, just nothing happens.
-It appears some of the app's functionality has not been built, and/or tested, and now your company can not sell their products.
+It appears some of the app's functionality has not been properyl built, and/or tested, and now your company can not sell their products.

 So errors can be an indication things are wrong, but no errors are not necessarily an indication nothing is wrong...

 If something is not working as intended, regardless errors are thrown or not, then you have a _bug_.

-By the way, throwing errors should not be used to control the flow of your application.
+> By the way, throwing errors should not be used to control the flow of your application.
 In other words, as an easy way to exit a function by letting things crash, so you can catch them elsewhere.
 Errors should indicate things are really wrong, an exception to the rule.
 If you want quit processing because of a functional situation, just return early from the function by returning a return type that indicates what's wrong.

 To be sure your software works well, and not only the happy flow, but also how it handles errors, is the reason why your software should be tested thoroughly.